 1. Verify that the blue LEDs at the front of the file modules are flashing.
 If both are flashing, go to step 2 now.
-Do not insert the USB flash drive unless both file modules blue LEDs are flashing.
+Do not insert the USB key unless both file modules blue LEDs are flashing.
 If both LEDs are not flashing, allow at least 30 minutes for a full boot cycle.
-If both LEDs are still not flashing, reboot the file module that is not flashing and allow 30 minutes for a boot cycle.
+If both LEDs are still not flashing, reboot the file

+2. module that is not flashing and allow 30 minutes for a boot cycle.
 Continue with step 2 once both LEDs are flashing.
 If the problem persists, call support.

-- 2. The following sequence should occur: - a.
-The LED on the local node (where the USB flash drive is inserted) changes to solid blue (while the partner node LED continues flashing blue). - b.
+Insert the USB key that was used to configure the Storwize V7000 control enclosure into file module 1 (the lower of the two file modules).
+Use any of the file module's USB ports.
+1 3.
+The following sequence should occur: a.
+The LED on the local node (where the USB key is inserted) changes to solid blue (while the partner node LED continues flashing blue). b.
 The partner node LED turns to solid blue (can take up to 5 minutes).
 The partner node's LED may start flashing again for several minutes before turning off at completion.
-Also, if the code on the other node or the control enclosure is down level, it automatically updates at this time. - c.
-As long as the LED remains solid blue on the file module where the USB flash drive is inserted, then the configuration process is still ongoing.
-If it starts blinking again the process has failed, remove the USB flash drive and go to 4 to check for errors. - d.
-The local node LED turns off. - 3.
-When the blue LEDs on both file modules turn off, the initial configuration has completed, then remove the USB flash drive.
-If both blue LEDs fail to turn off in 2 hours, go to step 4. - 4.
-To see if the installation process was successful, insert the USB flash drive back into a laptop or desktop or server.
-The initialization tool should start automatically, if not, then start it manually. - 5.
-A message displays showing that the installation was successful or that it has failed.
+Also, if the code on the other node or the control enclosure is down level, it automatically updates at this time.
+This process can take up to 2 hours. c .
+As long as the LED remains solid blue on the file module where the USB key is inserted, then the configuration process is still ongoing.
+If it starts blinking again the process has failed, remove the USB key and go to 5 to check for errors.
+I d.
+The local node LED turns off.
+4. When the blue LEDs on both file modules turn off, the initial configuration has completed, then remove the USB key.
+If both blue LEDs fail to turn off in 2 hours, go to step 5.
+5. To see if the installation process was successful, insert the USB key back into a laptop or desktop or server.
+The initialization tool should start automatically, if not, then start it manually.
+6. A message displays showing that the installation was successful or that it has failed.
 If it failed then an error code is provided.
-Look for this error code in the Storwize V7000 Unified Problem Determination Guide (PDF on the CD), under Installation error codes.
+Look for this error code in the Storwize V7000 Unified Problem Determination Guide (PDF on the CD), under Installation error codes .
 This will show you what action to take.
-If the link on the InitTool panel to the management GUI does not work, then the USB flash drive may have the wrong gateway address.
-Refer to USB memory key has incorrect gateway address information located in the Problem Determination Guide. - 6.
-When you are finished using the USB flash drive, store it in a safe location.
+If the link on the InitTool panel to the management GUI does not work, then the USB key may have the wrong gateway address.
+Refer to USB memory key has incorrect gateway address information located in the Problem Determination Guide.
+7. When you are finished using the USB key, store it in a safe location.
 You may need to use it for other tasks.